-There’s a common assumption that master bathrooms must have a double vanity.
+There’s a common assumption that primary bathrooms must have a double vanity.
 While it’s true that most homeowners do choose to include two sinks or a double vanity in their bathroom remodel, there are times when one sink is actually preferred and has a few great benefits as well.

 Bathrooms may be the smallest rooms in your home, but they’re also the most used by both your family and your guests.
 This is why bathroom remodels top the list of many homeowners’ wish lists.
 Designing small spaces can be challenging.
 Bathrooms in particular require a layout that maximizes functionality and careful selection of materials and finishes the best suit the owner’s preferences.
 Focal points are an important part of every renovation design, especially in bathrooms.
 They are the details that create visual interest and anchor points for your aesthetic choices.